gmesser/strbld/README.md

 This function is called by the multi_strbld macro.
 It can also be called directly with an array.
-It uses repeated calls to strbld() to build up the destination string and returns a pointer to the end of the destination string.
+It uses repeated calls to strbld() to build up the destination string.
+The source strings in the array must be null-terminated.
+The strbld function is meant to be invoked repeatedly to build up a string from several source strings.
+It always returns a pointer to the '\0' character at the end of the destination.
+On the first call, you pass in a destination pointer and a source pointer.
+On subsequent calls, you pass in the previously-returned next destination pointer and a source pointer.
+The efficiency over strcat lies in not searching for the end of the destination string during each invocation.

 Parameter: dest - The destination pointer<br>
 Parameter: src  - The array of source pointers - last element must be NULL<br>